Books Set in Australia and New Zealand

 The Two Main Islands of New Zealand

-New Zealand is comprised of many islands.
-The two largest, where most of the population lives, are referred to as the North Island and the South Island.
+New Zealand is made up of many islands.
+The two largest, where most of the population lives, are called the North Island and the South Island.
 The North Island of NZ is home to the biggest city, Auckland, with white sandy beaches and vast areas of farmland.

 While the North Island is beautiful, the South Island is widely considered the more breathtaking of the two.
 The largest city on the South Island is Christchurch.
 Much of the island is covered in the rugged Southern Alps with its glaciers and fjords.